dashevo/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Block

-Given a hexadecimal string representation of the block as input, the Block class allows you to have a deserialized representation of a Block or it's header.
-It also allows to validate the transactions in the block against the header merkle root.
+Given a hexadecimal string representation of the block as input, the Block class allows you to have a deserialized representation of a Block or its header.
+It also allows validating the transactions in the block against the header merkle root.

 Transactions of the block can also be explored by iterating over elements in array (`block.transactions`).